Necker Island (British Virgin Islands): Land ownership by Richard Branson

 Richard Branson was made aware that some of the islands in the British Virgin Islands were for sale in 1978.
 Branson soon after went to the British Virgin Islands for a holiday to investigate the prospective real estate.
 On first observing the islands, he envisioned using them to put up rock stars for his record label.
 Upon arrival, they were given a luxury villa and travelled around islands for sale by helicopter.
 The final island he saw was Necker Island, and after climbing the hill and being stunned by the view and wildlife, decided to purchase the island.
 After making a lowball bid of $100,000 for the island (due to his relatively modest funds at that time in his career), he was turned down and escorted back to the mainland.
-A year later, the owner, John Lyttelton, 11th Viscount Cobham, in need of short-term capital, eventually settled for $120,000.
+A year later, the owner, John Lyttelton, 11th Viscount Cobham, in need of short-term capital, eventually settled for $180,000.
 However, the government imposed a restriction on alien landholders: that the new owner had to develop a resort within four years or the island would revert to the state.
 Branson committed to building a resort on the island.

 When Branson bought the island, it was uninhabited.
 He purchased the island at the age of 28, just six years after starting Virgin Group.
 It took three years and some $10 million to turn it into a private island retreat.
 Using local stone, Brazilian hardwoods, Asian antiques, Indian rugs, art pieces and fabrics and bamboo furniture from Bali, architects and designers created a ten-bedroom Balinese-style villa at the top of a hill above the beach.
 Each of the ten bedrooms has open walls, giving a 360-degree view.
 The island has accommodation for 40 people and rents out in total at US$102,500 per day.
 The cost of staying includes access to two beaches, private pools, tennis courts, scenic views, a personal chef, a team of about 100 staff and a wide array of water sports equipment.
+A number of non-native, exotic animal species, such as lemurs and kangaroos, have been introduced to the island as part of Branson’s private wildlife collection.